Ruth Klüger-Aliav: Early activities

-Ruth Klüger went to Palestine after her marriage in 1936 and later joined Aliya Beth, being sent on missions to Romania and other European countries.
-She was one of ten original members of the Mossad, a Zionist group dedicated to helping Jews escape the Holocaust in Europe.
+Ruth Klüger went to Palestine after her marriage in 1930 to Emanuel Klüger, and later joined Aliya Bet, being sent on missions to Romania and other European countries.
+She was one of ten original members of the Mossad LeAliyah Bet, a Zionist group dedicated to helping Jews escape the Holocaust in Europe.
 Fluent in nine languages, she raised funds and helped organize the ships the Tiger Hill (September 1939) and the Hilda (January 1940) to carry Jewish refugees to Palestine.
 After Romania became an Axis Power, she escaped to Istanbul, Turkey and there together with other Mossad agents organized the dispatch of the ship the Darien II in March 1941.
 A full account of these deeds is in her autobiography The Last Escape, which was a best seller in 1974, and filmed as The Darien Dilemma (2005).

 She was a Mossad agent in Cairo from 1941 to 1944.
 In 1944, with Charles de Gaulle's help, she arrived in a liberated Paris and was the first Mossad agent to contact survivors of the Holocaust.